amyecarrigan/inattentive-vulcan/src/posts/hello-world.md

 This tutorial also took a few attempts while I tried to figure out how to write SCSS my way (meaning in its own file, and not in the Vue components).
 Look, I've been doing web development for a long time, I just want to write it this way, okay? _Get off my lawn._

+Anyway, we're here now, and this will be place to capture my ramblings about front-end web development, my learnings in animation (and probably some illustration), and whatever else seems relevant at the time.

+Pull up a chair, sign up for the newsletter if you want an email when I post a new post (roughly weekly).
+(RSS may be coming soon, we'll see if I get around to building that part.)

+Drop me a line at hello [at] inattentivevulcan [dot] com to say 'Hello'.
+I've been off Twitter for a while, I'll probably post here when (if) I decide to come back.